stackbit-projects/futuristic-goat-ccc53/content/pages/index.md

 sections:
   - type: hero_section
     section_id: hero
+    title: >-
-    title: Building digital properties to enhance your customer's brand experience.
+      Building a digital presence that enhances your customer's brand experience.
     content: >
       Working with your stakeholders, I can help build the best possible digital presence for your users.
 [Let's talk](/contact/).